August 2025 Privacy Pulse: Cybersecurity Risks & The mePrism Defense

 In June, Minnesota was shaken by violence that revealed how dangerous open access to personal data has become.

+Vance Boelter allegedly assassinated State Rep. Melissa Hortman and her husband, and shot State Sen. John Hoffman and his wife.
 Court records show Boelter used people-search websites (data brokers) to track home addresses.
 He even kept a notebook listing 11 data broker sites and dozens of potential targets (Politico).

 Lawmakers, including Senators Amy Klobuchar and Ron Wyden, said the attack highlights how easily accessible personal information can enable violence and called for tighter regulation of data brokers.
+This case underscores that data exposure is not just a digital risk—it is a real-world safety issue.

 2. Data brokers hiding opt-out pages from search